stumpynub/AimTrainerGodaim/README.md

-Aim trainer made in Godot!
+# Aim trainer made with Godot